 Within the field of Family Law, Alex has gained substantial experience acting for parties, Alex being especially sought after by local authorities for his robust but fair presentation of a case.
 Alex has particular experience in cases which turn on extensive medical or police disclosure.
 Alex has gained extensive experience of proceedings which involve DOLs and complex care planning decisions particularly those involving children with additional needs.

-When instructed for parents Alex combines an approachable attitude with through preparation and shrewd advice.
+When instructed for parents Alex combines an approachable attitude with thorough preparation and shrewd advice.
 Alex is confident and experienced with cases involving complex evidence and substantial contested hearings.
 Alex has significant experience acting for particularly vulnerable clients.

 Alex accepts instructions in Private Law children matters.
 Alex’s knowledge of related areas of law allows him to provide advice to those who instruct him as to the interplay between sets of proceedings.
 Alex can provide advice at any stage of proceedings and is able to provide early advice as to the likely course of proceedings.

 • 10 day fact-finding and 5 day final hearing for a local authority involving a novel non-accidental injury to an 8 month old.
 The case required extensive medical evidence to be called and involved a pool of perpetrators.
 Intermediaries were also required due to the vulnerabilities of some parties.
 All findings made.

 • 5 day fact-finding and final hearing for a local authority involving allegations of physical abuse.
 Some Respondents appearing in person having dispensed with the services of their legal teams on the 1st day of the hearing.
 This case also involving linked wardship proceedings for one of the children.
 All findings made.

 • 3 day final hearing for a local authority following adjourned final hearing.
 The case saw the Secretary of State for the Home Department as an intervenor when the local authority sought to bring the mother into the country for the purpose of parenting assessment.